Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue? it brought it to their attention
+How did the resource inform students’ understanding of food waste as a global vs local issue?
+Encouraged acknowledgement of our privileged position in NZ.

 Did the resource encourage new ways of thinking and talking about the value food?